Sambas Regency

 Sambas Regency is the most northerly regency in West Kalimantan Province of Indonesia.
 The regency is one of the original regencies in West Kalimantan, but on 20 April 1999 the southern districts were removed from Sambas Regency to form a new Bengkayang Regency (then including the town of Singkawang).
-The residual regency now covers 5,938.48 km^{2}, and had a population of 496,120 at the 2010 census and 629,905 at the 2020 census; the official estimate as at mid 2024 was 654,912 (comprising 330,813 males and 317,368 females).
+The residual regency now covers 5,938.48 km^{2}, and had a population of 496,120 at the 2010 census and 629,905 at the 2020 census; the official estimate as at mid 2025 was 661,452 (comprising 336,918 males and 324,534 females).
 The administrative centre is at the town of Sambas.

 History

 The famous Sambas Treasure, a collection of 9th century Buddhist sculptures, was found near Sambas Town.
 It is now part of the British Museum's collection.

+Sambas was also part of the Sultanate of Sambas until the Dutch occupied the area in 1819.

 In the Sambas riots in 1999, Malays and Dayaks joined to massacre the Madurese during the conflict.
 Madurese were mutilated, raped, and killed by the Malays and Dayaks; 3,000 of them died in the massacres, with the Indonesian government doing little to stop the violence.

 Following the establishment of Bengkayang Regency on 27 April 1999, the administrative centre of Sambas Regency was formally moved from Singkawang (now in the new regency) to Sambas (town) on 15 July.